diegobaronm/VBF-Analysis/README.md

 # Common problems:

 This is a list of things that can usually go wrong while running the code.
-- Using MC-only variables in `if` when running over real data samples.
+- Using MC-only variables in `if` statements when running over real data samples.